 - The IM considers changes in market volatility, which is not explicitly modelled in the SF.
-Equity volatility risks are particularly important for business with guarantees. - Credit risk the Company's model includes sovereign bonds, which are not currently modelled under SF; the model also explicitly considers default migration and spread risks including some allowance for diversification between various credit exposures. - · Interest rates are modelled using three principal components, not just the change in the level of interest rates as under the SF. - Inflation risk the Company explicitly models inflation risk, whereas there is no inflation risk in the SF. - Equity risk only exposure to asset price falls is reflected in the SF, whereas the Company models the full distribution of equity returns, allowing the Company to capture exposure to equity values rising or falling. - Currency risk the Company models currency translation risk reflecting that exposure to this risk varies with the impact of the other risks, and that there is diversification between currencies, whereas these factors are ignored in the standard formula.
+Equity volatility risks are particularly important for business with guarantees. - Credit risk the Company's model includes sovereign bonds, which are not currently modelled under SF; the model also explicitly considers default migration and spread risks including some allowance for diversification between various credit exposures. - Interest rates are modelled using three principal components, not just the change in the level of interest rates as under the SF.

-Business and System of Risk Valuation for Capital Other Summary Performance Governance Profile Solvency Purposes Management Information
+Summary Business and System of Risk Valuation for Capital Other Performance Governance Profile Solvency Purposes Management Information